riQQ/Local-NLP-Backend/README.md

 Requirements on phone
 =====================
-This is a plug-in for [µg UnifiedNlp](http://forum.xda-developers.com/android/apps-games/app-g-unifiednlp-floss-wi-fi-cell-tower-t2991544) which can be [installed from f-droid](https://f-droid.org/repository/browse/?fdfilter=unified&fdpage=1&page_id=0).
-The [µg GmsCore](http://forum.xda-developers.com/android/apps-games/app-microg-gmscore-floss-play-services-t3217616) can also use this backend.
+This is a plug-in for [microG](https://microg.org/) (UnifiedNlp or GmsCore).

 Setup on phone
 ==============
-In the NLP Controller app (interface for µg UnifiedNlp) select the "Local NLP Backend".
-If using GmsCore, then the little gear at microG Settings->UnifiedNlp Settings->Configure location backends->Local NLP Backend is used.
+In the NLP Controller app (interface for microG UnifiedNlp) select the "Local NLP Backend".
+If using GmsCore, you can find in in microG Settings -> Location modules.
+Tap on backend name for configuration UI.

 When enabled, microG will request you grant location permissions to this backend.
 This is required so that the backend can monitor mobile/cell tower data and so that it can monitor the positions reported by the GPS.

 Note: The microG configuration check requires a location from a location backend to indicate that it is setup properly.
-However this backend will not return a location until it has mapped at least one mobile cell tower or two WLAN/WiFi access points.
-So it is necessary to run an app that uses the GPS for a while before this backend will report information to microG.
+However this backend will not return a location until it has mapped at least one mobile cell tower or two WLAN/WiFi access points, or data was imported.
+So it may be necessary to run an app that uses the GPS for a while before this backend will report information to microG.
 You may wish to also install a different backend to verify microG setup quickly.

 Collecting RF Emitter Data
 ======================